 - System Keywords: The System Keywords in OpKey are the pre-defined generic functions independent of the plugin used.
 For Example: GetTimeAtTimeZone, StringContains.

-- Control Flow Construct: Control flow construct keywords are responsible to execute certain set of steps resulting in a choice.
-It contains following categories: Comment, Condition, Iteration, and Obstruction.
-For Example: PauseExecution, StopExecution etc.
+- Control Flow Construct: Control flow construct keywords are responsible to execute certain sets of steps resulting in a choice.
+It contains the following categories: Comment, Condition, Iteration, and Obstruction.
+For Example PauseExecution, StopExecution, etc.

-- Sikuli Keywords: Keywords in this tab are plug-in specific and they are used to test GUI using referenced images.
-They work only with Sikuli as plugin.
+- Visual Keywords: Keywords in this tab are plug-in specific and they are used to test GUI using referenced images.
+They work only with Visual as a plugin.
 For Example: CompareImageObjects, Paste etc.

 - Appium Keywords: These keywords are specifically used while using Appium as a plugin for mobile devices.
 For example: CloseApplication, DoubleTouch etc.